 Throughout each term forms create and design Worship Walls based on a theme linking to our school values.
 These are a fantastic way to show how creative our pupils can be, some of the most recent themes have been Emotions, Equality, Holocaust Memorial, Easter, Forgiveness and most recently Friendship.

-The Beacon is run by School Chaplain Phoebe Moriarty and is based in The Lighthouse.
+The Beacon is run by the School Chaplain and is based in The Lighthouse.
 It’s a brilliant place for pupils to make new friends, play games, take part in activities and reflect on questions of faith and the world around them, everyone is welcome to drop in and get involved.

 Various Beacon groups are held each week in school: